-Interest expense increased primarily due to higher average interest rates.
+Interest expense decreased due to lower average interest rates and the effect of foreign currency translation adjustments which were partially offset by higher average outstanding debt.
 See "-Liquidity and Capital Resources" below for more information.

 Realized (gains)/losses on derivative instruments